On an epidemic model on finite graphs: Propaedeutics

 In a series of papers Kesten and Sidoravicius \cite{kesten2005spread,kesten2006,kesten2008shape} studied in the continuous-time setup the set of sites visited by time $t$ by a type $B$ particle in the $A+B \to 2B$ model when the underlying graph is the $d$-dimensional Euclidean lattice $\Z^d$, $r_A,r_B>0$ and initially there are $B$ particles only at the origin.
 In particular, they proved a shape theorem for this set when $r_A=r_B$ and $\la_A=\la_B $ \cite{kesten2008shape} (and derived bounds on its growth in the general case \cite{kesten2005spread}).
 An analogous shape theorem for the frog model on $\Z^d$ was proven by Alves, Machado, and Popov in discrete-time \cite{alves2002shape,alves3} and by Ram\' irez and Sidoravicius in continuous-time \cite{RS}.

-Even when $p_A<1$ (or in continuous-time $r_A>0$), one may consider the case in which the $B$ particles have lifetime $t$ and initially only the particles at some vertex $\oo $ are of type $B$ (and we may plant a $B$ particle at $\oo$).
-One can then define the susceptibility in an analogous manner, as the minimal lifetime of a $B$ particle required so that all particles are transformed into $B$ particles before the process dies out.
-Similarly, one can define it as the minimal lifetime of a $B$ particle required so that all sites are visited by a $B$ particle before the process dies out.
+Even when $p_A<1$ (or in continuous-time $r_A>0$), one may consider the case in which the $B$ particles have lifespan $t$ and initially only the particles at some vertex $\oo $ are of type $B$ (and we may plant a $B$ particle at $\oo$).
+One can then define the susceptibility in an analogous manner, as the minimal lifespan of a $B$ particle required so that all particles are transformed into $B$ particles before the process dies out.
+Similarly, one can define it as the minimal lifespan of a $B$ particle required so that all sites are visited by a $B$ particle before the process dies out.

 We strongly believe that all of the results presented in this paper can be transferred into parallel results about the case of $p_A<1$.
 Moreover, we also believe that the corresponding versions of Conjectures \ref{con:VT}-\ref{con:polylog} are true also in the case of $p_A<1$.